 There’s two methods for actually packing the beans into the jars, hot pack and cold pack.
 Both are safe, so it’s a matter of preference.

 How to hot pack green beans for canning

 Place the raw, processed beans into the stock pot and bring to a boil for five minutes.
 Pack the boiling beans and water into the warm jars.
 Leave a 1″ head space in the jar.
 Remove air bubbles with a wooden chopstick or bubble tool.
 Wipe the rim of the jar, then put on the lid and tighten the band.

 Because boiling the beans can help release trapped air, some people prefer hot packing as a way to reduce siphoning.
+More on that below.

 How to cold pack green beans for canning